• Skip to primary navigation

 A simple quesadilla with huitlacoche / corn mushrooms / corn smut is probably a contender for one of the best quesadillas I've had, especially if you're new to cooking with huitlacoche, or, you like it and you want to sneak it into a meal to convert people.

-Huitlacoche is a traditional filling for quesadillas, and often used as a meat replacement (zucchini blossoms too) as it's harvested in large quantities in Mexico, canned and available year round.
+Huitlacoche is a traditional filling for quesadillas, and often used as a meat replacement (zucchini blossoms too) as it's harvested in large quantities in Mexico, where it's sold in cans year round.

 If you go to a decent Mexican restaurant and look at the list of "protein options", along with the carnitas and al pastor, you'll probably see huitlacoche, or corn mushrooms.